Raise your hand if you’re scared of the candy thermometer….. Hand raised HIGH here.

 A store bought bag of marshmallows could sit in my cupboards untouched for months, but these…. man, pure edible bliss.
 Laced with espresso powder and a touch of vanilla, they have just the faint complexity you’d want from a perfect cup of coffee.

 The process was easier than I had imagined, and I even used a hand mixer because that’s all I have.
-Besides the detailed recipe (which don’t be scared when you see how long it is – that’s only because I wanted to give you good directions!) here’s a few tips to ensure marshmallow success for you too:
+Besides the detailed recipe (which don’t be scared when you see how long it is – that’s only because I wanted to give you good directions!)

 1. Make sure you have a good candy thermometer – this is the one I use and it’s sturdy, reliable, and easy to read.
 Be sure that the tip of the thermometer is submerged in the sugar syrup while it’s boiling for an accurate measurement.